danielcharrua/secure-encrypted-form/README.txt

 Just fill in some plugin options:

 * The destination email (your email)
-* Your PGP public key
+* Your PGP public key in ASCII armored version

+For exporting your public key you can run in any console (must have GnuPG):

+`gpg --armor --export username@email`

+Remember your public key needs to be exported in ASCII armored version, this means that will be surrounded with:

+`-----BEGIN PGP PUBLIC KEY BLOCK-----

+your-long-key-string-will-be-here

+-----END PGP PUBLIC KEY BLOCK-----`

 Once the shortcode is placed into a page or post, it will render a form with the following fields: